10 Tips to Help Protect Your Data from Extreme Weather

 Every summer, our engineers see the same pattern: a surge in data recovery service requests that coincides with the severe storm season.
-Kroll Ontrack has 30 years in the data recovery business; and for 30 years, the summer months have always meant high demand for recovery services.
+Ontrack has 30 years in the data recovery business; and for 30 years, the summer months have always meant high demand for recovery services.

 Although, you cannot predict when a storm will strike, there are some ways you can protect your data by following some simple precautions.